 Sponges get dirty and develop a smell from built up foods and not cleaning appropriately.
-I run mine through the dishwasher cycle to remove the built-up food and bacteria sterilizing in the microwave by placing the damp sponge inside and running on high 60 seconds.
+I run mine through the dishwasher cycle so the built-up food gets removed.
+Then I sterilize in the microwave by placing the damp sponge inside and running on high 60 seconds.
 This keeps your sponges lasting longer.

 Clean Glass Pans